 If your dog is a picky eater or has a sensitive stomach you should stick with homemade foods.
 The soup you make for the rest of the family probably has too much salt, so your best option is to try homemade bone broth, aka chicken stock.

 Bone broth is the healthier option for your dog as it contains a lot of gelatine and minerals, which is good for his joints, his stomach as well as his immune system.
+However, stay away from any broth that contains onion.

 If you’re using a regular pot, you just throw whatever bones you have in it (especially chicken feet), cover them with water and have them simmer for at least six hours.
 Make sure to add water from time to time.